Luciano Floridi: Academic career and previous positions

 Floridi started his academic career as a lecturer in philosophy at the University of Warwick in 1990–1991.
 He joined the Faculty of Philosophy of the University of Oxford in 1990 and the OUCL (Oxford's Department of Computer Science) in 1999.
 He was junior research fellow (JRF) in philosophy at Wolfson College, Oxford University (1990–1994), a Frances Yates Fellow in the History of Ideas at the Warburg Institute, University of London (1994–1995) and Research Fellow in philosophy at Wolfson College, Oxford University (1994–2001).
 During these years in Oxford, he held lectureships in different Colleges.
 Between 1994 and 1996, he also held a post-doctoral research scholarship at the Department of Philosophy, University of Turin.
 Between 2001 and 2006, he was Markle Foundation Senior Research Fellow in Information Policy at the Programme in Comparative Media Law and Policy, Oxford University.
-Between 2002 and 2008, he was Associate Professor of Logic at the Università degli Studi di Bari.
+Between 2002 and 2008, he was associate professor of logic at the Università degli Studi di Bari.
 In 2006, he became Fellow by Special Election of St Cross College, Oxford University, where he played for the squash team.
-In 2008, he was appointed full professor of philosophy at the University of Hertfordshire, to hold the newly established research chair in philosophy of information and, in 2009, the UNESCO Chair in Information and Computer Ethics, a position position which he held until 2013, when he moved back to Oxford.
+In 2008, he was appointed full professor of philosophy at the University of Hertfordshire, to hold the newly established research chair in philosophy of information and, in 2009, the UNESCO Chair in Information and Computer Ethics, a position which he held until 2013, when he moved back to Oxford.

-In 2017, Floridi became a Fellow of the Alan Turing Institute and the Chair of its Data Ethics Group, holding these positions until 2021 and 2020, respectively.
+In 2017, Floridi became a fellow of the Alan Turing Institute and the chair of its Data Ethics Group, holding these positions until 2021 and 2020, respectively.

-Since 2010 he has been Editor-in-Chief of Philosophy & Technology (Springer).
+Since 2010 he has been editor-in-chief of Philosophy & Technology (Springer).

-In January 2023, Floridi announced he would move to Yale at the beginning of the academic year 2023-2024, to take over the position of Founding Director of the Yale Digital Ethics Center.
+In January 2023, Floridi announced he would move to Yale at the beginning of the academic year 2023–2024, to take over the position of founding director of the Yale Digital Ethics Center.